ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Methodology

-The first stage of the algorithm is dividing sagittal slices into groups.
-The rules for division is based on our analysis on shapes of brain regions.
-Slices whose brain regions have similar shapes will be put in the same group.
-Figure \ref{fig:group1} indicates some images in group I. The areas of brains in this group are small compared to the sizes of images.
-Figures \ref{fig:group2} and \ref{fig:group3} illustrate images in group II and III, respectively.
-Brain sizes in these groups are relatively large, and in group III, brain regions extend out at the lower left corner of images.
-Due to the symmetry of brain, from the first to the last sagittal slice, the assigned groups of slices would be from group I to group II, then group III, to group II again and then group I. Figure \ref{fig:three_axis} depicts how three groups are divided in sagittal axis.
-The main goal of this stage is to group images which have similar brain shapes for the purpose of maximizing the performance of ASM in the next stage.
+In the first stage, we divide sagittal slices into several groups by initial analysis of brain regions' shapes.
+We categorize slices into three groups based on their general shape, entitled Group I, II, and III.
+In Figure \ref{fig:group_all}, we illustrate a few slices in each groups.
+It is clear that the brain region in Group I is quite small compared to the image size.
+Meanwhile, the brain areas in Group II and Group III are relatively large, and the brain regions in Group III extend out at the lower-left corner of images.
+For taking advantage of the symmetry of the human brain across the sagittal plane, we assign the corresponding group of each slice by the following order: Group I, Group II, Group III, Group II, and Group I. Figure \ref{fig:three_axis} depicts how three groups distribute throughout the sagittal axis.